Temps and termites are on the rise. Schedule your free inspection today.

 Picture this: It’s mid-June.
 You just enjoyed a nice cookout.
 The sun is setting and now you’re relaxing in your backyard with your friends—playing cornhole, talking, laughing, roasting marshmallows by the fire.
 Everyone is enjoying themselves, particularly that one darn mosquito that just won’t seem to leave you alone.
-You and only you.
-You swat left and right only to realize it has already bitten you twice and keeps coming back for more.
-You then realize that this little gal isn’t bothering anyone but you!
-What?!
+You and only you seem to be the mosquito magnet.
+You swat left and right only to realize it has already bitten you twice and keeps coming back for more - and you are there thinking - why are mosquitoes attracted to me?

 Unfortunately for you, mosquitoes actually do favor certain people over others.
-But why is that?
-Below we take a look at some of the things that make certain people more attractive to mosquitoes and susceptible to mosquito bites than others.
+Below we take a look at some things that make certain people more attractive to mosquitoes and susceptible to mosquito bites than others.

 woman scratching a mosquito bite